Coalie Park Project

 Thanks to: Paths for All Ian Findlay Fund, The City of Edinburgh Council Place Based Initiative Fund, Leith Community Fund, Avondale Environmental (Scottish Landfill Communities Fund) & The Mushroom Trust.
 Plus support from Transport Scotland funding administered through Sustrans Scotland’s Network Development Fund

-Biomatrix platforms go into the river- This May the very first element of this project was installed.
-We now have two ‘Biomatrix – floating habitat platforms’ in the river.
+Biomatrix platforms go into the river- May 2023 We now have two ‘Biomatrix – floating habitat platforms’ in the river.
 One by the Walkway alongside Coalie Park and the other near Great Junction St bridge by the old State Cinema building.
 Top of the wish list these provide a space for nature to flourish above & below the water

 Click on this link to see a video of the installation https://youtu.be/KOr2NDbZhF8